Label Noise Robustness of Conformal Prediction: Conformal Prediction Under Label Noise

-We adopt a variation of the standard conformal prediction setup.
 Consider a \emph{calibration data set} of i.i.d. observations $\{ (X_i,Y_i) \}_{i=1}^n$ sampled from an arbitrary unknown distribution $P_{XY}$.
 Here, $X_i \in \mathbb{R}^p$ is the feature vector that contains $p$ features for the $i$-th sample, and $Y_i$ denotes its response, which can be discrete for classification tasks or continuous for regression tasks.
-Given the calibration dataset, an i.i.d. test data point $(\Xtest,\Ytest)$, and a pre-trained model $\hat{f}$, conformal prediction constructs a set $\widehat{\mathcal{C}}(\Xtest)$ that contains the unknown test response, $Y_{\rm test}$, with high probability, e.g., 90\%.
+Given the calibration data set, an i.i.d. test data point $(\Xtest,\Ytest)$, and a pre-trained model $\hat{f}$, conformal prediction constructs a set $\widehat{\mathcal{C}}_{\rm clean}(\Xtest)$ that contains the unknown test response, $Y_{\rm test}$, with high probability, e.g., 90\%.
+We refer to $\widehat{\mathcal{C}}_{\rm clean}(\Xtest)$ as `clean' to underscore that the prediction set is formed by utilizing samples from the clean data distribution.
 That is, for a user-specified level $\alpha \in (0,1)$,

 This property is called {\it marginal coverage}, where the probability is defined over the calibration and test data.

 In the setting of label noise, we only observe the corrupted labels $\tilY_i = g(Y_i)$ for some \emph{corruption function} $g : \Y \times [0,1] \to \Y$, so the i.i.d. assumption and marginal coverage guarantee are invalidated.
 The corruption is random; we will always take the second argument of $g$ to be a random seed $U$ uniformly distributed on $[0,1]$.
 To ease notation, we leave the second argument implicit henceforth.
 Nonetheless, using the noisy calibration data, we seek to form a prediction set $\widehat{\mathcal{C}}_{\rm noisy}(\Xtest)$ that covers the clean, uncorrupted test label, $\Ytest$.
 More precisely, our goal is to delineate when it is possible to provide guarantees of the form